Interior Design Degree

 In addition to on-the-job training, these co-op positions provide course credit, industry contacts and valuable experience for inclusion on a resume.
 In fact, many of these jobs lead to employment after graduation.

-Job openings are posted near the Career Services area in the Student Resource Center and outside the Interior Design classroom in the McAninch Arts Center.
+Job openings are posted on the Career Services website, on the bulletin boards in the Interior Design hallway in the Techincal Education Center (TEC) and on the Interior Design blog.
 You are responsible for contacting potential employers.

 Once you have secured a position, you must contact the CEIP for the required paperwork.
 Then you will need an appointment with Jane Kielb, the Interior Design faculty advisor for CEIP students.
 Jane will assist you in developing learning goals for the job and receive signatures that allow you to register for class credit.